approvals/ApprovalTests.Java/README.md

 Developer notes
 ----------------

 We are currently migrating the build from Ant to Maven.
-To build with Maven, first you must download the ApprovalTests.jar package from
+To build with Maven:
-[Releases](https://github.com/approvals/ApprovalTests.Java/releases) and install it in your local maven repository:

-	mvn install:install-file -Dfile=ApprovalTests.jar -DgroupId=com.approvaltests -DartifactId=approvals -Dversion=020 -Dpackaging=jar

-All the other dependencies should be available on Maven central, so this command should then build the project:

 	mvn install

-Unfortunately right now we have test failures so this will work to install the jars locally as a temporary fix while we sort that out:
+If you see test failures and want to carry on anyway:

 	mvn install -DskipTests

-I also had trouble with the "mrunit" package which is listed on Maven central but which wouldn't download for me.
-To fix that you can always install it locally with this command:
+If you have trouble with the "mrunit" package which is listed on Maven central but doesn't seem to download, install it locally with this command:

 	mvn install:install-file -Dfile=java/jars/hadoop/mrunit-0.9.0-incubating-hadoop1.jar -DgroupId=org.apache.mrunit -DartifactId=mrunit -Dversion=0.9.0-incubating -Dpackaging=jar

+If you want to create the signed jars suitable for release, you will need a gpg key to sign it with.
+Install gpg (for example with brew install gnupg), and [create a key](https://www.dewinter.com/gnupg_howto/english/GPGMiniHowto-3.html).

+Then build with this command:

+    mvn verify -DperformRelease=true -Dgpg.passphrase=xx

+(Replace the xx with the actual passphrase for your key)

+Helpful page if you get an error ['Inappropriate ioctl for device'](https://github.com/keybase/keybase-issues/issues/2798)

-If you would like to build this project with Apache ant, then use these commands:
+If you would like to instead build this project with Apache ant, then use these commands:

      ant "Publish    ApprovalTests-Util" -buildfile build/build.xml